 Section 2.06.
 Other Meetings.
 The board of directors may provide by resolution for regular periodic meetings.
 Special meetings of the board of directors may be called at any time by the president or by two (2) or more members of the board of directors.
 Notice of any regular meeting of the board of directors not provided for by resolution of the board shall be given in writing to each director at least seven (7) days in advance of the meeting.
-Notice of any special meeting of the board of directors shall be given in writing to each director at least seven (7) days in advance of the meeting.
 Notice of any special meeting of the board of directors shall be given in writing to each director not less than forty-eight (48) hours before the meeting.
 Notices shall state the time, place and the purpose, or purposes, for which the meeting is called.
-Notice of any regular or special meeting of the board of director entitled to notice shall be equivalent to the giving of notice.
+Notice of any regular or special meeting of the board of directors may be waived either before or after the time stated in the notice.
+A waiver of notice in writing signed by the director entitled to notice shall be equivalent to the giving of notice.
 Attendance of a director at a meeting shall constitute a waiver of notice of the meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

 Section 2.07.
 Quorum of Directors.
-At all meetings of the board of directors, the minimum number of directors present to constitute a quorum shall be the greater of two (2) directors or one-third of the total number of directors of LEAD.
+At all meetings of the board of directors, the minimum number of directors present to constitute a quorum shall be the greater of two (2) directors or one-third of the total number of directors of WCSF.
 Except as expressly provided otherwise in these Bylaws, any matter may be adopted by a majority vote of those directors present.
 The act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the board of directors.